Vikas-Eranki/DM--Smartphone-Usage-and-app-trends/docs/Research-Questions.md

 ### **2. Data Privacy & Federated Learning**
 Can federated learning frameworks ensure privacy-preserving app usage analysis without compromising accuracy and scalability?

-### **3. Security Expectations and Trust Collapse in Sensitive Apps**
-Users have extremely high expectations for security, especially in financial apps.
-How severely and rapidly do privacy breaches or vulnerability incidents reduce trust and usage, and what does this tell us about the non-negotiable role of security in user retention?

 ---

 ## **Summary**